Spin-Adapted Fermionic Unitaries: From Lie Algebras to Compact Quantum Circuits: Compact Universal Subset of the Symmetry-Adapted sa GSD Operator Pool

-By designing efficient quantum circuits for unitaries generated by the saGSD pool, we have enabled the hardware implementation of symmetry-preserving quantum simulations for many-fermion systems.
+By designing compact quantum circuits for unitaries generated by the saGSD pool, we have enabled the hardware implementation of symmetry-preserving quantum simulations for many-fermion systems.
 An open question is how to further reduce the required computational resources.
-As anticipated purely on the number of exponentials, the dominant contributor to the computational cost is the unitary generated by $^{[1]}\!A_{PQ}^{RS}$, whose quantum circuit implementation requires approximately five times as many CNOT gates and four times as many CNOT staircases as its $^{[0]}\!A_{PQ}^{RS}$ counterpart.
-Although it seems unlikely that more aggressive circuit optimizations would lower the CNOT count by a few thousand gates, one can question whether this type of generator is required to attain universality.
-Indeed, for molecules without spatial symmetry, \foreign{i.e.}, those in the $C_1$ point group, and with not all electrons with $\uparrow$ or $\downarrow$ spin, it has been shown that the saGSpD pool, which is comprised of singlet spin-adapted singles and perfect pairing doubles, is universal \cite{Burton.2023.10.1038/s41534-023-00744-2}.
-To retain expressivity for systems with higher spatial symmetry, non-totally symmetric spin-adapted single excitations are typically included in the pool \cite{Anselmetti.2021.10.1088/1367-2630/ac2cb3,Burton.2023.10.1038/s41534-023-00744-2,Burton.2024.10.1103/PhysRevResearch.6.023300}, albeit introducing spatial symmetry contaminants.
-An alternative route to universality, while still enforcing all symmetries, is to augment the saGSpD pool with additional types of singlet spin-adapted double excitation operators.
-Considering that the $A_{PP}^{QR}$ operators are implicitly included in the saGSpD pool via the commutator identity $A_{PP}^{QR} = [A_{QQ}^{PP}, A_Q^R]$, it is worth examining the universality of approximations to saGSD that incorporate the $^{[0]}\!A_{PQ}^{RS}$ operators.
+As shown in \cref{table:gate_counts}, the dominant contributor to the computational cost is the unitary generated by $\intT$, whose quantum circuit implementation requires about three times as many CNOT gates as its $\intS$ counterpart.
+Although it seems unlikely that more aggressive circuit optimizations would lower the CNOT count by a few hundred gates, one can question whether this type of generator is required to attain universality for systems that are not fully spin-polarized.